-tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the second in a seven-part series of posts on how to determine which metrics to visually flag on a dashboard (i.e., with alert dots or different-colored text) in order to draw attention to metrics that require it.
+tl;dr: This excerpt from my upcoming book, Beyond Dashboards, is the second in an eight-part series of posts on how to determine which metrics to visually flag on a dashboard (i.e., with alert dots or different-colored text) in order to draw attention to metrics that require it.
 Determining when to flag or not flag metrics on a dashboard can be a messy process within organizations because people often disagree about what should be considered “good” or “bad” ranges for a given metric.
 There’s another, less obvious cause of controversy in such discussions, though, which is that people often talk about two very different types of flagging criteria without realizing it: criteria for indicating when action is required and criteria for indicating whether a metric is performing well or not.
 While these might sound similar, their fundamental purposes and the ways that we go about setting them are very different.

 As I wrote in a recent post, understanding the differences between problem-scanning displays (which I used to call “status-monitoring displays”) and performance-monitoring displays is essential in order to design effective dashboards.
 In this post, I’ll discuss how the criteria that we use to determine which metrics are flagged on each type of display are also quite different.
 In fact, I call the flagging criteria for each type of display by two different names: “alert thresholds” for problem-scanning displays and “performance targets” for performance-monitoring displays.